stingray82/simply-static-notify/simply-static-export-notify/readme.txt

 = How do I modify the settings =
 After Activating Navigate to the new submenu in the simply static menu `Export/Notify` and modify your settings there == Changelog ==
+= 1.1.2 14 June 2025 =
+New: Updater Script - This will allow direct from GitHub updates if needed and works with the new deploy script

 = 1.1.1 14 June 2025 =
 New: Test New Deploy Script